Kashio/kaiser/README.md

 ## Crawler Pipeline

-The crawler pipline is a sequence of steps that kaiser takes when crawling.
+The crawler pipeline is a sequence of steps that kaiser takes when crawling.
 This overview will provide a high-level description of the steps in the pipeline.

 ### Compose